Free Walking Tour Berlin

 Introduction

-The Background: Germany and the Post-WWII Division
+The Background: Germany and the Division of the Post WW II

 Tensions Rise: The Berlin Blockade